What are the symptoms of ankylosing spondylitis?

 What is spondylitis?

 Spondylitis is a relatively rare type of inflammatory arthritis that mostly affects the spinal joints.
-While the condition can be classified into several different subcategories — ankylosing spondylitis, psoriatic arthritis, enteropathic arthritis, reactive arthritis, juvenile spondyloarthritis (SpA) and undifferentiated SpA — the symptoms among these subcategories are usually consistent.
+This condition can be classified into several different subcategories, including ankylosing spondylitis, psoriatic arthritis, enteropathic arthritis, reactive arthritis, juvenile spondyloarthritis (jSpA) and undifferentiated spondyloarthritis (uSpA) — the symptoms among these subcategories are usually consistent.

 The exact causes of ankylosing spondylitis are not yet fully understood.
 Some researchers believe that genetics may play a role in its development.
 For instance, many people who are diagnosed with the condition test positive for the human leukocyte antigen HLA-B27, which is a protein found on the surface of white blood cells.
 Even so, approximately 10 percent of people who have this antigen do not develop spondylitis.